The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Modified QCD sources of SGWB

 and the current peak frequencies of the SGWB generated by BC, WS, and MHD at the time of phase transition are given by

 The parameters $\epsilon$ and $\kappa$, which appear within $\chi$, significantly influence both the spectral peak location and amplitude of the SGWB signal.
 Due to their strong model dependence, however, a universally reliable analytical form for $\kappa$ has yet to be established.
-Following the assumptions adopted in Refs.~\cite{Anand:2017kar,Khodadi:2021ees}, we take $\chi_{\text{BC}} = \chi_{\text{SW}} = \chi_{\text{MHD}} = 0.05$, adopt the relation $\alpha = nH_{*}$ with $n = 5$, and fix the bubble wall velocity as $\mu = 0.7$.
+Following the assumptions adopted in Refs.~\cite{Anand:2017kar,Khodadi:2021ees}, we take ${{{\kappa _{{\text{BC}}}}\epsilon } \mathord{\left/ {\vphantom {{{\kappa _{{\text{BC}}}}\epsilon } {\left( {1 + \epsilon } \right)}}} \right. \kern-\nulldelimiterspace} {\left( {1 + \epsilon } \right)}} = {{{\kappa _{{\text{SW}}}}\epsilon } \mathord{\left/ {\vphantom {{{\kappa _{{\text{SW}}}}\epsilon } {\left( {1 + \epsilon } \right)}}} \right. \kern-\nulldelimiterspace} {\left( {1 + \epsilon } \right)}} = {{{\kappa _{{\text{MHD}}}}\epsilon } \mathord{\left/ {\vphantom {{{\kappa _{{\text{MHD}}}}\epsilon } {\left( {1 + \epsilon } \right)}}} \right. \kern-\nulldelimiterspace} {\left( {1 + \epsilon } \right)}} = 0.05$, adopt the relation $\alpha = nH_{*}$ with $n = 5$, and fix the bubble wall velocity as $\mu = 0.7$.
 Under these assumptions, the Hubble parameter at the time of the phase transition is given by

 with the Planck mass $m_p$ and the energy density at transition temperature $ \rho\left(T_{*}\right) = T_{*}^5 \left[ \mathrm{d}F \left(T_{*} \right)/\mathrm{d}T_{*} \right] + 3T_{*}^4 F \left(T_{*}\right)$.
 It is well established that QCD phase transitions occur at temperatures ranging from a few hundred MeV, though the precise value depends on the details of QCD matter content.
 For simplicity, we assume that gravitational waves are generated instantaneously at the time of the phase transition, and thus set the transition temperature to the critical temperature $T_c=T_*=0.145~\rm{GeV}$.
-This assumption allows us to directly relate the early-universe thermodynamics to present-day observable quantities.
+This assumption allows us to directly relate the early-universe thermodynamics to present-day observable quantities \footnote{In this work, our primary objective is to investigate the influence of higher-order GUP corrections on the SGWB generated during a QCD phase transition.
+To focus on the effects of QG, we adopt a commonly used assumption of a sharp first-order QCD phase transition at a fixed temperature $T_*=0.145~\rm{GeV}$, which is supported by lattice QCD studies~\cite{Anand:2017kar,HotQCD:2014kol}.
+We acknowledge that a more rigorous approach would involve dynamically determining the transition temperature and related quantities (such as pressure and latent heat) by modeling the confined (hadronic) phase and matching it with the deconfined phase.
+For instance, the hadronic phase can be described using the Hadron Resonance Gas (HRG) approach~\cite{Karsch:2003vd}, possibly restricted to light mesonic components for tractability~\cite{Lerambert-Potin:2021ohy}.
+Such an analysis lies beyond the scope of the present work and will be considered in future extensions.}.
 Now, the total peak frequency of SGWB reads